fabiolb/fabio/docs/content/feature/authorization.md

 The basic authorization scheme leverages [Http Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) and reads a [htpasswd](https://httpd.apache.org/docs/2.4/misc/password_encryptions.html) file at startup and credentials are cached until the service exits.

 The `file` option contains the path to the htpasswd file.
 The `realm` parameter is optional (default is to use the `name`).
 The `refresh` option can set the htpasswd file refresh interval.
 Minimal refresh interval is `1s` to void busy loop.
 By default refresh is disabled i.e. set to zero.
+Note: removing the htpasswd file will cause all requests to fail with HTTP status code 401 (Unauthorized) until the file is restored.

     name=<name>;type=basic;file=<file>;realm=<realm>;refresh=<interval>